 The Company's focus is to improve operational and technical execution which, we believe, will in turn enable the commercial side of the business to expand RIP and ALIS delivery into existing customers and to expand and diversify our current customer base.
-Even though the lingering effects of COVID-19 is expected to still be an issue during the remainder of 2023, the Company's primary customers have indicated readiness to order more equipment and services should the Company execute as expected on key deliverables.
+Even though the lingering supply chain effects of COVID-19 is expected to still be an issue during the remainder of 2023, the Company's primary customers have indicated readiness to order more equipment and services should the Company execute as expected on key deliverables.
+With the Company working toward a subscription platform approach, this will also open up additional commercial avenues to the Company.
+Historically, the Company has been focused on large, one-time sales with the subscription opportunities representing an expanded addressable market.